 The regular academic year at Wittenberg is divided into two semesters (fall, spring) of sixteen weeks each; the sixteenth week is for final examinations.
-Wittenberg conducts, through the School of Community Education, a summer session consisting of three terms of day and evening courses.
-Term I is six 1/2 weeks, Term II is five weeks, and Term III or the overlap term is six 1/2 weeks.
-Visit the School of Community Education's page for more information.
+Wittenberg conducts, through the School of Community Education, a number of summer sessions.
+Visit the School of Community Education's page for more summer session information.

 At Wittenberg the unit of academic credit is the semester credit.